I’m A Black Woman With Cerebral Palsy, & I Didn’t Think I’d Make It Into Adulthood

 No one tells you what it’s like turning into an adult, but that silence is particularly brutal when you’re Black and disabled.
 After age 18, your parents can no longer advocate like they did when you were a child, and should they try, they are treated like miscreants trying to skirt the system.

-Throughout childhood, I had been deemed “high-functioning,” a label I wore as an honor, but it came with responsibilities and questions in adulthood I didn’t have the answer to.
+Throughout childhood, I had been deemed “high-functioning,” a label I wore as an honour, but it came with responsibilities and questions in adulthood I didn’t have the answer to.

 Advertisement